Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Which band size fits your event?

-Small setup, medium live band or large premium band: the right size depends on more than guest count.
+Small setup, medium live band or large band: the right size depends on more than guest count.

-This decision guide explains when a small jazz, lounge or dinner setup is enough, when a flexible 4- to 8-piece live band is ideal and when a larger lineup with several voices or horns creates the stronger effect.
+This decision guide explains when a small jazz, lounge or dinner setup is enough, when a flexible 4- to 8-piece live band is ideal and when a larger lineup with several vocalists or horns creates the stronger effect.

 At a glance